-Below, and attached, is Kristi Rasmusson Fink’s CV and Achievements

 Designed, taught new laboratory instruction for Introduction to Geology/Geophysics, Geoscience and Public Policy, and Weather/Climate and the Environment courses; administered and evaluated student examinations.

 Kafka, A.L., Fink, K. R. (2019).
 “Raspberry Shake, EQ1, & Research-Grade Seismographs: Pros and Cons of Different Types of Seismographs for Education, Citizen Science, & Earthquake Monitoring in New England and Texas”, Eastern Section of Seismological Society of America, Columbus, Ohio, 3-5, November, 2019.
-(Abstract Accepted).
+(Abstract and Poster Presentation).

 Fink, K. R., Kafla, A.L.
 (2019).
 “Cultivating Citizen Scientists with Seismic Monitoring in Texas and New England Using an Affordable Seismograph”, National Annual Meeting, Society of Exploration Geophysicists, San Antonio, TX, 15-20, September, 2019.
 (Abstract and Poster Presentation).